wo3kie/cxxDojo/README.md

 ```

 **43. quickSort.cpp**
-Implement a quick sort algorithm.
+Implement the quick sort algorithm.
 Can you use any standard library function to do it?

 **44. in.cpp**
-Implement a _in_ operator in C++.
+Implement _in_ operator in C++.
 Follow the idea of [named-operators](https://github.com/klmr/named-operator).

 ```{r, engine='cpp'}
 assert(    1 <in> std::vector< int >{ 1 } );